Costo/costo.github.io/_posts/2012-01-08-using-node-js-to-extract-data.md

 [3]: http://www.capitalbikeshare.com/ "Capital BikeShare"

-Even if we don't have access to the data in a nice xml file for London, there's a big <code>&lt;script&gt;</code> for generating the Google Maps markers embedded in the html source of the page.
+Even if we don't have access to the data in a nice xml file for London, there's a big `<script>` for generating the Google Maps markers embedded in the html source of the page.
 This is what it looks like:

 {% highlight javascript %}